Your Credit Score

 You need to be careful when you make a payment online.
-Fraudsters can pretend to be someone you trust or offer things like fake goods to try and scam you.
+Fraudsters can pretend to be someone you trust or offer things like fake goods to try to scam you.

 We’ll do as much as we can to protect you and reduce scams while you make genuine payments.

 To stay safe online, you should follow the code of conduct below.
-This code will help to protect you from scams and give you the chance of a fraud refund.
+This code will help to protect you from scams and give you the chance of a refund.

-Our advanced systems help us to fight fraud.
+Our security systems help us to fight fraud.
 We can use them to warn you about a scam before you make a payment and when you:

 If you get a warning, make sure you take suitable action to protect your payment.

-Before you make a payment, you need to double check all the details to make sure:
+Before you make a payment, you need to double-check all the details to make sure:

-Don't rely on an email, text message or a caller ringing you to give correct payment details.
-To double check, call back on a number you know is theirs.
+Don't rely on an email, text message or a caller ringing you to give the correct name, account number and sort code.

 By doing this, you’ll help to protect yourself from scams and your right to a refund.

-If you run a micro-enterprise or a charity, then you should have measures in place for when you approve a payment.
+If you run a small firm or a charity, then you should have measures in place for when you approve a payment.

 Use these at all times as they can help you to avoid a scam.